MJTemple/qsogen/README.md

 There are two different measures of luminosity which can be input to the model.

 **`LogL3000`** controls the output monochromatic 3000A continuum luminosity in erg/s.
-    All this does is re-scale the output model SED appropriately.
+    All this does is re-scale the output model flux appropriately.
     This should be used when you care about the absolute value of the flux units e.g. when using `get_mags` to return synthetic magnitudes, or using `get_mags` to fit the model to observed magnitudes and returning the luminosity of the observed quasar
-    (NB. in such cases ebv should also be a free parameter).
+    (NB. in such cases `ebv` should also be a free parameter).
     The default is to normalise the model such that L3000 = 10^46 erg/s.

 **`M_i`** represents the absolute i-band magnitude at z=2, as defined by Richards+